nstarke/nstarke.github.io/_posts/2021-11-24-onn-laptop-smi-analysis.md

 The first field of the RuntimeServices table is a [header](https://github.com/tianocore/edk2/blob/master/MdePkg/Include/Uefi/UefiSpec.h#L1824).
 The [first field](https://github.com/tianocore/edk2/blob/master/MdePkg/Include/Uefi/UefiMultiPhase.h#L151) in this header is a signature defined as an 8-byte field.
 [The signature](https://github.com/tianocore/edk2/blob/master/MdePkg/Include/Uefi/UefiSpec.h#L1814) for RuntimeServices is `RUNTSERV` as byte values.
 [SmmExploit searches](https://github.com/tandasat/SmmExploit/blob/main/Demo/Demo/FindSystemManagementServiceTable.cpp#L199) for the signature `cmms`; while this is a 32-bit value, I think the code could be adjusted easily to search for the 64-bit RuntimeServices header signature.
 I don't think even the [search range](https://github.com/tandasat/SmmExploit/blob/main/Demo/Demo/FindSystemManagementServiceTable.cpp#L128) would need to be adjusted as the `FindSmmCorePrivateData` function in SmmExploit already searches over the RuntimeServices range [pulled out of the registry](https://github.com/tandasat/SmmExploit/blob/main/Demo/Demo/FindSystemManagementServiceTable.cpp#L138).
 Once we've found the header of the RuntimeServices table we can calculate the offset to the `GetVariable` function pointer and overwite that memory location with a function pointer to shellcode.
 SmmExploit handles this nicely and it should be possible to modify it to suit such needs.

-## Mitigations

-Chipsec reports that SMM_Code_Chk_En is enabled and locked down (from Appendix C), meaning it shouldn't be possible to execute code outside SMRR while in System Management Mode.
-There are some counter measures that can be employed to bypass this restriction.
-See [this synacktiv blog post](https://www.synacktiv.com/publications/code-checkmate-in-smm.html) for more information.

 ```cpp
     smi_handler_code = 0xbb;
     sw_smi_handler_efi_handle = (EFI_HANDLE)0x0;